 To minimise electricity price volatility, Singapore will centralise procurement and supply of gas

-A new entity called Gasco will aggregate gas demand from power generation companies, which currently each decide on the volume and tenure of gas to procure based on their own commercial considerations.
+A new entity will aggregate gas demand from power generation companies, which currently each decide on the volume and tenure of gas to procure based on their own commercial considerations.

 SINGAPORE: In a bid to avoid wild swings in electricity prices brought about by energy shortages, the Singapore government will establish an entity to centralise the procurement and supply of gas for the power sector.

-The entity, Gasco, will aggregate gas demand from power generation companies (gencos), which currently each decide on the volume and tenure of gas to procure based on their own commercial considerations.
+The entity will aggregate gas demand from power generation companies (gencos), which currently each decide on the volume and tenure of gas to procure based on their own commercial considerations.

 Unveiling the centralised gas procurement framework in his opening speech on Monday (Oct 23) at Singapore International Energy Week (SIEW), Minister for Trade and Industry Gan Kim Yong noted that a stable and secure power system was crucial in the transition towards net zero emissions.